AdobeDocs/commerce-merchant-services.en/help/live-search/install.md

 composer update magento/live-search --with-dependencies
 ```

-To update to a major version such as from 1.0.0 to 2.0.0, edit the project’s root [!DNL Composer] `.json` file as follows:
+To update to a major version such as from 1.0.0 to 2.0.0, edit the project's root [!DNL Composer] `.json` file as follows:

 1. If your currently installed `magento/live-search` version is `1.3.1` or below, and you are upgrading to version `2.0.0` or higher, run the following command before the upgrade: